campbel/tilt-linkerd-demo/blog/part_2.md

 ## Architecture Overview

-Before we get started, let's do a quick review our demo application architecture:
+Before diving into the gRPC implementation, let's review our application's architecture:

 1. **foo** - An entry point service that makes parallel requests to bar and baz
 2. **bar** - A middle-tier service that processes requests and calls baz